okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/common-hook-set-up-steps/main/index.md

 The OAuth 2.0 Client Secret method sends a signed JWT to your external service.
 To use this method, you must make the following configurations to your org and add code to decode the JWT from the Okta inline hook call:

-* Create an app integration
+* Create an app integration.
-* Add a custom scope
+* Add a custom scope.
-* Add OAuth 2.0 authentication fields to your inline hook
+* Add OAuth 2.0 authentication fields to your inline hook.
-* Add code to your external service to verify the JWT
+* Add code to your external service to verify the JWT.

 #### Create an app integration